Gheldar/Museum/README.txt

 1) Unrar and copy the contents of opensim to a folder of your choice

-2) Download and install OpenSim.exe and follow on-screen instructions
+2) Download and install OpenSim

 3) After setup completion run the command: load oar [oar's directory without brackets]